RoySegall/inline_devel/README.txt

     function at a time.
 Also if there is a defined function and simple code after that - not work as well.

-2. Hooks are list is builted by searching the module_invoke_all() function in *.module files.
-There are also invoking function in the inc files. files that placed in the includes folder.

 Future ideas:
 * All code written in the execute code form - will be saved.
 Good for when closing the window without notice.